10 Soft Skills in Demand in 2022

-- Soft skills are qualities and behaviors like creative thinking and time management.
+- Soft skills are qualities and behaviors like communication and time management.

 - Many hiring managers seek job applicants with strong soft skills.